SayYoungMan/rust-study/The Book/16. Fearless Concurrency/README.md

 - `Mutex<T>` provides interior mutability as the `Cell` family does.
 - `Mutex<T>` comes with the risk of creating `deadlocks` like when `Rc<T>` creates reference cycles.

+## 16.4.
+Extensible Concurrency with the Sync and Send Traits

+### Allowing Transference of Ownership between Threads with Send

+- The `Send` marker trait indicates that ownership of values of the type implementing `Send` can be transferred between threads.
+- Almost every Rust type is Sned, but there are some exceptions like `Rc<T>`, because if you cloned an `Rc<T>` value and tried to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
+- Any type composed entirely of `Send` types is automatically marked as `Send` as well.

+### Allowing Access from Multiple Threads with Sync

+- The `Sync` marker trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads.
+- Any type `T` is `Sync` if `&T` (immutable reference) is `Send`, meaning the reference can be sent safely to another thread.
+- Similar to `Send`, primitive types are `Sync`, and types composed entirely of types that are `Sync` are also `Sync`.

+### Implementing Send and Sync Manually is Unsafe

+- Since types made up of `Send` and `Sync` are automatically `Send` and `Sync`, we don't have to implement them manually.
+- As marker traits, they don't even have methods to implement.
+They are just useful for enforcing invariants related to concurrency.
+- Building new concurrent types not made up of `Send` and `Sync` require careful thought to uphold the safety guarantees.